Robertleoj/alpha_bsc_src/md_src/meeting_april_24.md

 # Questions

-- How much should we include in background?
+- How much should we include in background? explain alphazero, and the algorithms we are comparing to.
+Check whether there are any new optimizations for them, check the references.
 - Can we have an appendix?
 Should we put the weight formulation in there?
+No
 <!-- - Should the 'problems' (section: Challenges in data blabla) be in the background or methods? -->
 - Is measurement of training data quality in methods or results (experiments)?